vishvendra01/wallpaperscraper/README.md

 wallpaperscraper
 ================
-######Right now having some issues in script. so wallpapers not downloading correctly.
-I am  working on it..
 This python script download all wallpapers from [simpledesktops](http://simpledesktops.com) and support resuming so if you loose your internet connection or want to download later just start script again to downloading remaining wallpapers.
 How to use